-32.2 Certification of Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following materials from ADMA Biologics, Inc. Form 10-K for the year ended December 31, 2012, formatted in Extensible Business Reporting Language (XBRL): (i) Balance Sheets at December 31, 2012 and December 31, 2011, (ii) Statements of Operations for the years ended December 31, 2012 and 2011 (iii) Statements of Changes in Stockholders' Equity (Deficiency) for the years ended December 31, 2012 and 2011, (iv) Statements of Cash Flows for the years ended December 31, 2012 and 2011 and (v) Notes to the Financial Statements.
+- 32.1 Certification of Principal Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 32.2 Certification of Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 101 The following materials from ADMA Biologics, Inc. Form 10-K for the year ended December 31, 2013, formatted in Extensible Business Reporting Language (XBRL): (i) Balance Sheets at December 31, 2013 and December 31, 2012, (ii) Statements of Operations for the years ended December 31, 2013 and 2012 (iii) Statements of Changes in Stockholders' Equity for the years ended December 31, 2013 and 2012, (iv) Statements of Cash Flows for the years ended December 31, 2013 and 2012 and (v) Notes to the Financial Statements - Confidential treatment requested as to certain portions of this exhibit.
+Such portions have been redacted and submitted separately to the SEC. - Filed herewith. - Furnished herewith. - † Management compensatory plan, contract or arrangement.